novoic/blabla/.github/pull_request_template.md

 See our [contributing guide](https://github.com/novoic/blabla/blob/master/CONTRIBUTING.md) for details.

-Please include the following details in your Pull Request so we are aware of your contribution to BlaBla.
+Please include the following details in your pull request to make the reviewer's job easier.

 - **Description**: Please include a brief description of the reason behind the PR.
 For example, you could be raising an issue, implementing a bugfix or adding a new feature to BlaBla.
 - **Issue(s) that your PR fixes**: Please list the reported issues/bugs the PR fixes with # references. (e.g., #123).
 Please make sure you have the issue raised before raising the PR.